 Bobby Rahal is a former American racing driver who has competed in many championships, including Formula 1, IndyCar, and NASCAR Series.
+He left the greatest trail in the North American open-wheel racing, winning the CART Indy Car World Series three times (1986, 1987 and 1992).

 Bobby’s impressive racing career began in the lower tiers of SCCA and his first result that attracted the attention was the 2nd place, behind legendary Gilles Villeneuve, in 1977 Formula Atlantic championship.
 Encouraged with the result, Rahal began his episode in Europe.
 Driving for Walter Wolf Racing, American racer competed in European Formula 3 without too much success.